arkandias/geyser/README.md

 ### Initialization

-1. Edit the file `.env` and replace `geyser.example.com` with your server's hostname.
+1. Edit the file `.env` and replace `<server hostname>` with your server's hostname, e.g. `geyser.example.com`.

-2. Add the TLS certificates for your server's hostname to the `certs/` directory:
+2. Add the TLS certificates for your server's hostname to the `certs/<server hostname>/` directory as follows:
-   - `certs/fullchain.crt` should contain the full certificate chain
+   - `certs/<server hostname>/fullchain.crt` for the full certificate chain
-   - `certs/private.key` should contain the private key
+   - `certs/<server hostname>/private.key` for the private key

 3. Initialize Geyser with the following command: